Third Workshop (Hamburg, 2020)

 First Workshop (Heidelberg, 2016)

-On 1 and 2 November 2016, the EMBL Archive hosted a workshop on scientific archives which brought together 40 archivists from 8 countries to discuss how to best capture, preserve and share contemporary scientific material.
+On 1 and 2 November 2016, EMBL hosted a workshop on scientific archives which brought together 40 archivists from 8 countries to discuss how to best capture, preserve and share contemporary scientific material.

 The sessions examined practical issues linked to cataloguing and making accessible collections whose content and origins are complex, the place of archivists in institutions and their relationship with scientists, and how archivists or their institutions can use archives for advocacy and outreach.